 Christ Church Sandown

 As many know, the church clock has not worked for several years.
 Work is currently in hand with Cumbria Clocks (who have recently worked on Big Ben) to repair the clock including its chimes.
-We hope to have the clock (which has been taken away) back and working in the next couple of months.
-A member of the congregation has generously donated the finances necessary for its repair.
+We hope to have the clock (which has been taken away) back and working in January/early February.

 There are currently three home groups which meet fortnightly on Tuesdays at 10.45am (Paul and Janice’s) and on Wednesdays in the afternoon at 2pm (Rob's) and in the evening at 7.30pm (at Rachel's).
 The Tuesday and Wednesday evening home groups meet next on the 4th and 5th February respectively with the Wednesday afternoon group meeting on 29th January.
 If you would like to join a group please contact Paul Willmott for the Tuesday group or for the Wednesday groups Carolyn Corbett (afternoon group) or Rachel Forrest (evening group).

 Starting on Ash Wednesday (26 February) church members are encouraged (both young and old) to follow the Church of England's 40-day Lent Challenge.
 Using a booklet of daily scripture verses, a short reflection and a suggested action we will be invited to consider our personal response to the issues facing our planet and climate change.
 There is both a children's and adult version of the booklet which can be collected from the church.

 The church is normally open every Friday from 10-12am .
 Why not pop in for a look around and a chat.
 Refreshments are also available.

 We have a time of prayer each Saturday at 8.30am for around half an hour, except for the first Saturday in the month when we start at 9.30am and follow prayer with coffee/tea and croissants/brioche.
 The next 9.30am prayers will be on Saturday 7th March.
 Please join us if you can.